alphagov/smart-answers/doc/smart-answers/storing-data.md

 # Storing data for later use

-You can use the `on_response`, `precalculate`, `save_input_as` and `calculate` methods to store data for later use.
+You can use the `on_response`, `save_input_as` and `calculate` methods to store data for later use.
 These values are stored in the state and are available in the rest of the flow and in the ERB templates.

-* `precalculate` values are available in:
-  * The question template
-  * The `validate` block
-  * The `next_node` block
-  * The `calculate` block
-  * All subsequent questions and outcomes

-__NOTE.__ `precalculate` blocks are not evaluated in the first question.
-This is because they're evaluated during the transition of one question to the next.

 * `on_response` values are available in:
   * The `validate` block